bensetel/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+Ability to change cities.
+Play the boarding message for each city when changing to it.
+Measure busses, ferries, trams, etc, not just subways.

 # Prep for Part 2